Willow Springs Recovery - Austin, Texas

 More treatment options

 Substance use disorders aren’t just about using or not using.
 Keeping someone sorbet for 90 days alone is not enough to treat addiction.
-While substance abuse is a chronic mental condition, like a disease, it is also a mental health disorder.
+While substance use disorder is a chronic mental condition, like a disease, it is also a mental health disorder.

 The brain has been programmed to need drugs or alcohol.
 Deprogramming the brain requires changing the way it thinks with counseling or therapy.